 Pujita first learned about CSS in a phone call from a close friend and volunteer, Bhavia Wagner who asked her to come back to Eugene from overseas to work with CSS.
 After she was hired, Pujita quickly realized her background and skill set were a good match for a non-profit organization whose mission is to create stable and secure shelter for those in need.

 She has been a world traveler and volunteer nearly all of her adult life, primarily to places that need social uplift or environmental protection.
 She provided care for elderly and infirm people at a facility in Varanasi, India, run by the Mother Theresa Order.
 She has been to Cambodia as part of Friendship with Cambodia, volunteering at orphanages and monitoring humanitarian projects and she wrote a “responsible travel” guide book for travelers to that country.
-She volunteered at soup kitchens and schools in African shantytowns and worked for a conservation group that protects black rhinos in South Africa.
+She volunteered at a birthing center in Indonesia and soup kitchens and schools in African shantytowns and worked for a conservation group that protects black rhinos in South Africa.